RudranshKi/SRAM/README.md

 # 6T SRAM based on 180 nm technology

 SRAM (Static Random Access Memory) is a type of RAM which stores data indefinitely as long as there is power unlike DRAM which loses data gradually even if they are powered.
-They store 1 bit of data and is faster than DRAM and hence used as cache meomry in processors.
+They store 1 bit of data and is faster than DRAM and hence used as cache memory in processors.

 ![SRAM block diagram](https://github.com/RudranshKi/SRAM/assets/110120694/7dc3362b-c70c-4604-b0a6-7eccbf39492b)
 |:--:|